DetachHead/basedpyright/docs/configuration.md

 ### basedpyright exclusive settings

-- <a name="strictGenericNarrowing"></a> **strictGenericNarrowing** [boolean]: When a type is narrowed in such a way that its type parameters are not known (eg. using an `isinstance` check), basedpyright will resolve the type parameter to the generic's bound or constraint instead of `Any`.
+- <a name="strictGenericNarrowing"></a> **strictGenericNarrowing** [boolean]: When a type is narrowed in such a way that its type parameters are not known (eg. using an `isinstance` check), basedpyright will resolve the type parameter to the generic's bound or constraint instead of `Any`. [more info](../benefits-over-pyright/improved-generic-narrowing.md)

 ## Diagnostic Categories